levibe/dotfiles/README.md

-# dotfiles
-Configurations for OS X
+# Configurations

+## How to install

+- Copy .bash_profile to your home directory